ArthurvdT/capillaroscopy/README.md

 ## 1. What it does

-- Marks individual capillaries, giant capillaries, abnormal shapes and microhaemorrhages
+- Marks individual capillaries, giant capillaries, abnormal shapes and microhaemorrhages based on the EULAR consensus guidelines for standardizing nailfold capillaroscopy (NFC).
 - Measures capillary diameter in micrometres after a one-off scale calibration
 - Counts everything per image and exports it to CSV and to a paste-ready Excel block
 - Stores all annotations as coordinates, so the original images are never modified